Programme

 19-20 Dinner Sofia Restaurant Xenia

-20- Sauna & Swimming (optional) Sauna and swimming in the Baltic sea
+20- Sauna & Swimming (optional) Sauna and swimming in the sea

 Time Programme Place